kaldoran/Send-file-P2P/README.md

 If the file exists, but is not complete, the program says:
 ```
 [INFO] Check if we've got the file to download.
-	 - Some volume is missing
+	 - Some volumes are missing

 [INFO] Ask for other collectors.
 ```